este/este/README.md

 > You don't have to start with everything.
 Este is perfect even for plain static pages.
 You can gracefully add any platform later.
 Este mission is simple: **Help startups to deliver minimal valuable product asap with the state of the art real-time universal app stack**.

-> Nejbližší **školení Este.js** se koná 23. a 24. června v Praze.
-Cena je 11 500 Kč.
-Registrujte se přes [learn-reactjs.com](https://learn-reactjs.com/), nebo mi napište: daniel@steigerwald.cz.
+> Další školení Este.js bude 21. a 22. července v Praze.
+Dva dny za 9 800 Kč.
+Pokud máte zájem nebo otázky, napište mi: daniel@steigerwald.cz

 ## Techniques